Combing Oakland for the Top Taco Truck

 TAKAHASHI: El Gordo is quite a sight.
 Montero got it customized in East L.A. with a mural on the back of the trailer, stereo speakers and display windows so patrons can watch the cooks.
 He says devotees come from all over the Bay Area.

-Mr. MONTERO: We have Mexicans, of course.
-We've got Vietnamese.
+BLOCK: We have Mexicans, of course.
+We have Vietnamese.
 We have Chinese people.
 We have African-American people and white ones too - all nationality actually.
 Yeah.

 TAKAHASHI: One fan who understands the outsiders' relationship with taco trucks is 29-year-old artist Ajinay Moss(ph).
 He's half black and half white with tastes that often lean Mexican.